mattfrancis888/music-stream/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Clone the project.
 Use `npm install` to install all the dependencies.
-Run the project with `npm run develop` for development or `npm run build` for production.
+Run the project with `npm start` for development or `npm run build` for production.
-   Note: the name 'develop' and 'build' could be configured and renamed in package.json.

-2. On the terminal, go to the `database` directory.
-Type `npm start` to start the local JSON-server database.
+2. OPTIONAL: If you want to make changes locally, on the terminal, go to the `backend` directory.
+Type `npm start` to start the local JSON-server server/api which will connect the front-end to the database.
+Then change the axiosConfig route file to http://localhost:3000.
+Uncomment the "write" code in server.js too.

-3. Uncomment the import line in `actions/index.js`.
-The imported code would import the local JSON-server database.
-Comment out the axios import since it is only needed for the online database.

-4. Uncomment the following code in `actions/index.js`; replace the `fetchStreams()` and `fetchStream()` with the commented out code that is meant for JSON-server local database.
-Comment out the rest of the code.

-5. Uncomment the `onClick` functions inside the `Submit, Edit and Delete button` on `StreamForm's onSubmit()`, `StreamEdit's onSubmit()`, and `StreamList's renderModalActions()`.
-This will enable stream creation, edit and deletion with the local database.
-   You can find the code by finding this comment:
-   //DISABLED FOR DEPLOYMENT so that users can't manipuate online JSON database
-   //comment out if want to use for local JSON-database

 # Prerequisites